fsharp/fsharp.github.io/index.md

 If using the Xamarin, Microsoft or other packaging for F#, you should use the support contacts for those products.
 They may also refer you to the above forums for some issues.

-The convenors of the F# Core Engineering Group are Michael Newtown, Dave Thomas, Tomas Petricek and Don Syme.
-You can contact them directly, though it is better to use one of the public forums above.